 Why 15%?

-This guideline is based on research finding that most people need between 55% to 80% of their preretirement income to finance their lifestyle in retirement.
+This guideline is based on research finding that most people need between 55% to 80% of their preretirement income to maintain their current standard of living in retirement.
 Not all of it needs to come from your savings; some may come from Social Security.
 That, combined with saving 15% each year from age 25 to 67 should help you reach that level of income replacement.

 Of course, that 15% retirement savings goal may vary based on your financial situation and depends on some key choices you make before retirement, such as when you start saving and when you plan to retire.
 Those who start saving for retirement earlier, for example, may be able to save less, while those who start later may need to save more each year to catch up.